Kidd254/Kidd254/README.md

   <h2><i>Soft Skills</i></h2>
   <br>
   <p>
- But I am not only a skilled software engineer but also a friendly, tolerant, respectful, dynamic, communicative, organizer, and attuned to others, making me a valuable asset to any team.
-This unique combination of technical expertise, positive attitude, and soft skills makes me the perfect candidate for any web development project.
+With a passion for both software and web development, I bring to the table not only technical savvy but also an infectious positive attitude.
+I am a friendly, tolerant, and respectful individual who values dynamic communication and is always attuned to the needs of others.
+This rare combination of technical and soft skills makes me a true standout in the field and a valuable asset to any team.
+I am a highly organized, communicative professional who possesses the perfect balance of technical expertise and positive energy to tackle any web development project with confidence and flair.
   </p>
 </section>